magicpants2/bekindrewind/README.md

 ![cutortho](https://github.com/magicpants2/bekindrewind/assets/134864582/621b4f16-e537-4379-b9c3-d1b80c7193e2)

+Start by pressing the 608 bearing into the hex in the mandrel.
 Winding the spring into the mandrel is dangerous and requires some finess and patience.
 There are some videos on youtube on how to take apart the tape measure that I suggest you reaserch on your own.
 I highly suggest ppe.
 Gloves and safety glasses are a must.
 I had many cuts from the spring getting loose and very nearly lost an eye.
 So I cannot under state how decivingly dangerous it can be.
-As such I am not responsible for you ill advised experements.
+As such I am not responsible for your ill advised experements.
 I might make a video in the future but as of now this is a beta test

 I suggest using 1 of the spiral parts (Diagram shows 3) to make for 3 rotations.
 To many rotations can pull the spring out of the mandrel and force you to rebuild the spring assembly